brownan/backathon/flows.rst

 Flow Summary
 ------------
+The flows are high level operations that can be activated on the graph of objects.
+The flows have different meanings for each object, but their high level concepts are described here.

+* Update - Used to re-scan the local filesystem for changes and incorporate them into the in-memory object.

+  Goals:
+  - This operation makes explicit the action of re-reading the filesystem.
+  - Normal backup operations shouldn't touch the filesystem unless they have a reason to believe they need to.
+  - Calling update() checks the filesystem (with a stat or listdir operation) to see if re-reading and hashing data is necessary.

 * Backup - reads from local filesystem, creates objects, and pushes objects to remote object store.

   Goals:
   - Local data that has not changed should not be re-read from local storage
   - Local data that already exists in remote store should not transferred
+  - Local data is assumed not to have changed unless a call to update() was made

 * Restore - Reads data from remote object store and writes to local files